sunithag-w/google-oauth2login-sso/README.md

 24. After successful registration, the user is redirected to the Profile page.
 25. The user can logout and return to the landing page.

-26.*Detecting Whether the user is new or existing *

-27. Existing User
+26. Existing User
-If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.
+27.If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.

 28. New User
 If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.